The Chiffons: Recordings

 The group chose the name The Chiffons while recording and releasing their first single, "He's So Fine", written by Ronnie Mack, produced by The Tokens of "The Lion Sleeps Tonight" fame, and released on the Laurie Records label.
 "He's So Fine" hit No. 1 in the United States, selling over one million copies, and was awarded a gold disc.
-(This sales figure would have qualified the record for platinum status under the current [as of 2011] RIAA certification standards, effective since 1975, that lowered the "gold" certification threshold to 500,000 copies and set the "platinum" threshold at 1 million.)
+(This sales figure would have qualified the record for platinum status under the current [as of 2011] RIAA certification standards, effective since 1975, which lowered the "gold" certification threshold to 500,000 copies and set the "platinum" threshold at 1 million.)

 The Chiffons immediately released their first LP He's So Fine (which charted at No. 97) and began touring the East Coast and Midwest states primarily.
 Within a few months, the group released their second LP, One Fine Day.

 The group also released two singles in 1963 as the Four Pennies (with Sylvia on lead) on the Laurie Records subsidiary Rust, but they abandoned the Four Pennies name as the success of "He's So Fine" became clear.
-This first hit was followed by other notable tunes such as Gerry Goffin and Carole King's "One Fine Day", "Sweet Talkin' Guy" and "I Have A Boyfriend".
-As the 1960s progressed, Peterson assumed a more prominent role in the group, singing lead on the Chiffons' "Why Am I So Shy"; "Strange, Strange Feeling"; "The Real Thing"; "Up On The Bridge"; and "My Block" (written by Jimmy Radcliffe, Carl Spencer and Bert Berns).
+This first hit was followed by other notable tunes such as Gerry Goffin and Carole King's "One Fine Day", "Sweet Talkin' Guy" and "I Have a Boyfriend".
+As the 1960s progressed, Peterson assumed a more prominent role in the group, singing lead on "Why Am I So Shy"; "Strange, Strange Feeling"; "The Real Thing"; "Up On The Bridge"; and "My Block" (written by Jimmy Radcliffe, Carl Spencer and Bert Berns).

 Shortly after the first round of hits, the Chiffons had business problems but still continued to tour the US throughout 1964 (including Murray the K Shows and as part of a package tour headlined by Gene Pitney).
 In mid-1965, they signed directly to the Laurie label, and had a hit with "Nobody Knows What's Going On In My Mind But Me".
 To promote the record, Sylvia and Barbara flew to the West Coast to premiere the disc on a July 1965 Shindig episode, with two substitute members as Judy and Pat were on maternity leave.

-The next Top 10 hit for the Chiffons was "Sweet-Talking Guy" in mid 1966.The success of the song resulted in the Chiffons releasing their third LP, Sweet Talking Guy, which peaked at No. 149 on the Billboard 200 LP chart.
-The Chiffons did their first overseas tour of England and Germany in June 1967; on one of their London club dates (the Chiffons were one of the opening acts for Jimi Hendrix), members of the Beatles and Stones were in the audience.
+The next top 10 hit for the Chiffons was "Sweet-Talking Guy" in mid 1966.
+The success of the song resulted in the Chiffons releasing their third LP, Sweet Talking Guy, which peaked at No. 149 on the Billboard 200 LP chart.
+The Chiffons did their first overseas tour of England and Germany in June 1967; on one of their London club dates (the Chiffons were one of the opening acts for Jimi Hendrix), members of the Beatles and Rolling Stones were in the audience.

-Laurie released several minor US chart hits of the Chiffons (including “Up On The Bridge”, “My Boyfriend’s Back)” until the end of the 60s.
-One track “Just For Tonight” was a big Canadian hit in 1968.
+Laurie released several minor US chart hits of the Chiffons (including "Up on the Bridge", "My Boyfriend's Back") until the end of the 60s.
+One track "Just for Tonight" was a big Canadian hit in 1968.